-Indicated in SEC 20-IS 2013
+Indicated in SEC 20-IS 2014

-Vicente R. Ayllón - 82, Filipino
+Vicente R. Ayllón - 83, Filipino

-Mr. Ayllón was elected as an Independent Director of Rockwell Land in May of 2012.
-He currently serves as Chairman of the Board & CEO of The Insular Life Assurance Co., Ltd., Chairman of the Board and President of Insular Property Holdings, Inc., Chairman of the Board of Insular Investment Corporation, Insular Health Care, Insular Foundation, Insular Management and Development Corporation, and Home Credit Mutual Building and Loan Association, He is the Vice-Chairman of the Board of Union Bank of the Philippines and Mapfre Insular Insurance Corporation.
-Mr. Ayllón also serves as a regular Director of Pilipinas Shell Petroleum Corporation and Shell Co. of the Philippines, Ltd. He serves as an independent Director of The Palms Country Club.
+Mr. Ayllón has been an Independent Director of Rockwell Land since May of 2012.
+He currently serves as Chairman of the Board & CEO of The Insular Life Assurance Co., Ltd., Chairman of the Board and President of Insular Life Property Holdings, Inc., Chairman of the Board of Insular Investment Corporation, Insular Health Care, Insular Foundation, Insular Management and Development Corporation, and Home Credit Mutual Building and Loan Association, He is the Vice-Chairman of the Board of Union Bank of the Philippines and Mapfre Insular Insurance Corporation.
+Mr. Ayllón also serves as a regular Director of Pilipinas Shell Petroleum Corporation and Shell Co. of the Philippines, Ltd..
+He serves as an independent Director of The Palms Country Club.
 Mr. Ayllón holds a Bachelor of Science degree in Commerce from the University of the East.

-Manuel N. Tordesillas - 60, Filipino
+Manuel N. Tordesillas - 61, Filipino

-Mr. Tordesillas was elected as an Independent Director of Rockwell Land in May of 2012.
-He currently serves as President and CEO and Director of Maybank ATR Kim Eng Capital Partners, Inc., ATR Kim Eng AMG Holdings, Inc., ATR Holdings, and Vice Chairman of Asian Life Financial Assurance Corporation.
-Mr. Tordesillas is also a regular Director of Maybank ATR Kim Eng Fixed Income, Inc. and Tullet Prebon Philippines, among others.
+Mr. Tordesillas has been an Independent Director of Rockwell Land since May of 2012.
+He currently serves as Chairman of Maybank ATR Kim Eng Land, President and CEO and Director of Maybank ATR Kim Eng Capital Partners, Inc., ATR Kim Eng AMG holdings, Inc. and ATR Holdings, Inc., and Director and Vice Chairman of Asian Life Financial Assurance Corporation.
+He is also Landco Pacific Corporation's independent director.
+Mr. Tordesillas is also a regular Director of Tullet Prebon Philippines and Executive Directors of Citicorpo International Limited, among others.
 Mr. Tordesillas holds a Bachelor of Science degree in Industrial Management Engineering from De La Salle University and a Master's degree in Business Administration from the Harvard Business School.

-Manuel L. Lopez, Jr. - 46, Filipino
+Manuel L. Lopez, Jr. - 47, Filipino

 Mr. Lopez has been a Director at Rockwell Land since 2011.
-He is currently the Chairman and CEO of PacificHub Corporation and serves as a Director of Philippine Trade Foundation, Inc., Stargate Media, and Philippine Commercial Capital, Inc. He is also a Board Member of the Contact Center Association of the Philippines (CCAP).
-He has served as a Director of ABS-CBN Broadcasting Corporation, ABS-CBN Holdings Corporation, Sky Cable Corporation, and Pilipino Cable Corporation, among others.
-Mr. Lopez holds a
+He is currently the Chairman and CEO of PacificHub Corporation, serves as a Director of Lopez Inc., Philippine Trade Foundation, Inc., Stargate Media, and Philippine Commercial Capital, Inc. He is also presently the Executive Vice President of Benpres Insurance Agency, Inc. He has served as a Director of ABS-CBN Broadcasting Corporation, ABS-CBN Holdings Corporation, Sky Cable Corporation, and Pilipino Cable Corporation, Call Center Association of the Philippines (CCAP), among others.
+Mr. Lopez holds a Bachelor of Science degree in Business Administration from De La Salle University.

-Bachelor of Science degree in Business Administration from De La Salle University.
+Francis Giles B. Puno - 50, Filipino

-Francis Giles B. Puno - 49, Filipino
+Mr. Puno has been a Director of Rockwell Land since 2013.
+He was appointed Chief Finance Officer and

-Mr. Puno was elected Director of Rockwell Land in 2013.
-He was appointed Chief Finance Officer and Treasurer of FPHC in October 2007, and was promoted to Executive Vice-President in September 2011.
-He is currently the President and Chief Operating Officer of First Gen. He is also a director of FPHC, First Gen and EDC.
-He is also President of First Phil.
-Development Corporation.
+Treasurer of FPH in October 2007 and was promoted to Executive Vice-President in September 2011.
+He is currently the President and Chief Operating Officer (COO) of First Gen. He is also a director of FPHC, First Gen and EDC.
 Before joining FPHC, he worked with The Chase Manhattan Bank as Vice President for Global Power and Environment Group.
 He has a Bachelor of Science degree in Business Management from the Ateneo de Manila University and a Master in Business Administration degree from Northwestern University's Kellogg Graduate School of Management in Chicago, Illinois.